Home Business Rules in Provo, UT (2026)

 Can I run a business from home in Provo?

-Yes, Provo allows home-based businesses.
+Yes, Provo allows home-based businesses with a permit.

 Can I sell food from my home in Provo?